tomzx/blog.tomrochette.com-content/books/daniel-kahneman-thinking-fast-and-slow/article.md

 * Participants displayed an endowment effect only if they had physical possession of the good for a while before the possibility of trading it was mentioned

 ## Bad Events
+### Negativity Dominance
+* The negativity trumps the positive in many ways, and loss aversion is one of many manifestations
+* Bad emotions, bad parents, and bad feedback have more impact than good ones, and bad information is processed more thoroughly than good.
+The self is more motivated to avoid bad self-definitions than to pursue good ones.
+Bad impressions and bad stereotypes are quicker to form and more resistant to disconfirmation than good ones
+* The long-term success of a relationship depends far more on avoiding the negative than on seeking the positive
+* Gottman estimated that a stable relationship requires that good interactions outnumber bad interactions by at least 5 to 1
+* The boundary between good and bad is a reference point that changes over time and depends on the immediate circumstances

+### Goals are Reference Points
+* We are driven more strongly to avoid losses than to achieve gains

+## The Fourfold Pattern
+### Changing Chances
+* The possibility effect causes highly unlikely outcomes to be weighted disproportionately more than they "deserve"
+* The certainty effect causes outcomes that are almost certain to be given less weight than their probability justifies
+* The decision weights that people assign to outcomes are not identical to the probabilities of these outcomes, contrary to the expectation principle
+	* Improbable outcomes are overweighted (possibility effect)
+	* Outcomes that are almost certain are underweighted relative to actual certainty (certainty effect)

+### The Fourfold Pattern
+* People attach values to gains and losses rather than to wealth
+* The decision weights that they assign to outcomes are different from probabilities

 # See also